-Normal operation of the revised system would have to involve continuous operation of one or more of the additional compressors to capture the short duration flare events typical on the LOP flare9,10.
+Normal operation of the revised system would have to involve continuous operation of one or more of the additional compressors to capture the short duration flare events typical on the LOP flare, .
 A line from the common discharge of the flare gas recovery compressors is routed to a new gas storage vessel.
 The portion of the total compressor flow above that which can be treated and used in the fuel system during flare activity is routed to the storage vessel rather than being flared.
 Once conditions responsible for the high flare header flow have returned to normal, a valve would open directing flow from the storage vessel back to the recovery compressor inlet header.
 With the flare activity now over, the flow from compressor discharge would be treated and processed as fuel.

-storage and compression would reasonably be required to take advantage of additional treater capacity.
+&lt;sup>8 These evaluations do not consider expansion of treating capacity since non-emergency flaring at the refinery has not resulted in the need to flare untreated gas due to limits on existing treater capacity.
+There is no incentive to provide increased treater capacity since it is not a bottleneck resulting in flaring.
+Additional storage and compression would reasonably be required to take advantage of additional treater capacity.
 Once these are provided it is more cost-effective in our case to reduce unit rates making room in existing treaters.
 This may not be the case if flaring occurred more often.

-9 The requirement for continuous compressor operation derives from actual data showing that most events in the LOP flare last less than 10 minutes.
+&lt;sup>9 The requirement for continuous compressor operation derives from actual data showing that most events in the LOP flare last less than 10 minutes.
 It is impractical to expect a compressor of this size to go from shutdown to full operation rapidly enough to capture such events.

-10 Presumes use of single stage liquid ring compressors.
+&lt;sup>10 Presumes use of single stage liquid ring compressors.
 Power requirements are scaled from a nominal 2 MM SCFD machine provided with a 600 HP motor.